Calabi–Yau manifold: Applications in superstring theory

 Calabi-Yau manifolds are important in superstring theory.
 Essentially, Calabi-Yau manifolds are shapes that satisfy the requirement of space for the six "unseen" spatial dimensions of string theory, which may be smaller than our currently observable lengths as they have not yet been detected.
 A popular alternative known as large extra dimensions, which often occurs in braneworld models, is that the Calabi-Yau is large but we are confined to a small subset on which it intersects a D-brane.
 Further extensions into higher dimensions are currently being explored with additional ramifications for general relativity.

 In the most conventional superstring models, ten conjectural dimensions in string theory are supposed to come as four of which we are aware, carrying some kind of fibration with fiber dimension six.
-Compactification on Calabi-Yau n-folds are important because they leave some of the original supersymmetry unbroken.
-More precisely, in the absence of fluxes, compactification on a Calabi-Yau 3-fold (real dimension 6) leaves one quarter of the original supersymmetry unbroken if the holonomy is the full SU(3).
+Compactification on Calabi-Yau $n$-folds are important because they leave some of the original supersymmetry unbroken.
+More precisely, in the absence of fluxes, compactification on a Calabi-Yau 3-fold (real dimension 6) leaves one quarter of the original supersymmetry unbroken if the holonomy is the full $\mathrm{SU}(3)$.

-More generally, a flux-free compactification on an n-manifold with holonomy SU(n) leaves 2^{1−n} of the original supersymmetry unbroken, corresponding to 2^{6−n} supercharges in a compactification of type IIA supergravity or 2^{5−n} supercharges in a compactification of type I. When fluxes are included the supersymmetry condition instead implies that the compactification manifold be a generalized Calabi-Yau, a notion introduced by Hitchin (2003).
+More generally, a flux-free compactification on an n-manifold with holonomy $\mathrm{SU}(n)$ leaves $2^{1-n}$ of the original supersymmetry unbroken, corresponding to $2^{6-n}$ supercharges in a compactification of type IIA supergravity or $2^{5-n}$ supercharges in a compactification of type I. When fluxes are included the supersymmetry condition instead implies that the compactification manifold be a generalized Calabi-Yau, a notion introduced by Hitchin (2003).
 These models are known as flux compactifications.

 F-theory compactifications on various Calabi-Yau four-folds provide physicists with a method to find a large number of classical solutions in the so-called string theory landscape.

 Connected with each hole in the Calabi–Yau space is a group of low-energy string vibrational patterns.
 Since string theory states that our familiar elementary particles correspond to low-energy string vibrations, the presence of multiple holes causes the string patterns to fall into multiple groups, or families.
 Although the following statement has been simplified, it conveys the logic of the argument: if the Calabi–Yau has three holes, then three families of vibrational patterns and thus three families of particles will be observed experimentally.

 Logically, since strings vibrate through all the dimensions, the shape of the curled-up ones will affect their vibrations and thus the properties of the elementary particles observed.
 For example, Andrew Strominger and Edward Witten have shown that the masses of particles depend on the manner of the intersection of the various holes in a Calabi–Yau.
 In other words, the positions of the holes relative to one another and to the substance of the Calabi–Yau space was found by Strominger and Witten to affect the masses of particles in a certain way.
 This is true of all particle properties.